prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 works for someone, for a given project, then there is no need to consider [Rust][rust], for that matter any other language, over `C`.

-If I where to pick `C` as the choice of language for a project, it might be for one or more of the following reasons:
+If I were to pick `C` as the choice of language for a project, it might be for one or more of the following reasons:

 * Need to directly interact with H/W, like writing boot loader, device